Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.1.a.** How does Mosis work?
 What feature(s) makes this service better than others that had previously been used? (bullet points)

-**Q.1.b.** If you were designing a chip, what advantage does Mosis provide?
-Why would you use it? (bullet points)

-**Q.1.c.** How does the Mosis cycle compare (similarities and differences) to the DBT cycle you saw with KumaMax?
+**Q.1.b.** How does the Mosis cycle compare (similarities and differences) to the DBT cycle you saw with KumaMax?
 Fill in the following table to compare and contrast the DBT workflow in each case, highlighting who is responsible for each step, and what tools they use in the completion of this task.

 <table>
   <tr>